HubTou/libmanconf/README.md

 The function takes an optional argument *debug_level* with an integer value from 0 (default) to 3, to print increasingly detailed information on standard error output.

+It can also take another optional argument *manpath_so_far* with a colon separated string of already added directories to the manual path, in order to check for duplicate entries.

 It returns a triplet consisting of:
 * a string containing colon separated existing MANPATH directories